divisionbyz0rro/Infiniscryption/Spells/package/README.md

 **Global Spells:** These have an immediate, global effect when played.
 If you attach a sigil that expects to be in a specific slot on board, there may be unexpected behavior.
 For example, the Beaver's dam ability will more than likely give Leshy a free dam.

-## Kaycee's Mod is imminent...

-Because Kaycee's Mod (the free expansion for Inscryption) is imminent, no more development will be done on any of my mods until that expansion hits.
-I will fix breaking bugs, however.

 ## Credits

-This mod would not be possible without signifcant contributions from @Kopie in the Inscryption Modding discord channel.
+This mod would not be possible without signifcant contributions from the Inscryption Modding discord channel.

 Pixel icons were contributed by [Arakulele](https://inscryption.thunderstore.io/package/Arackulele/).